Becoming a Member of The ANS

 Membership of The ANS is open to individuals working within Clinical Neurophysiology and related fields.

 Current members include:

-To enquire about joining The ANS e-mail Joanne Horrocks, membership secretary:
+To enquire about joining The ANS e-mail Jo Horrocks, membership secretary.

 Membership of the association is open to all those engaged in Clinical Neurophysiological practice.
-Annual subscriptions are payable on 1st March and the current rates are shown below.
+Membership can be applied for at any point in the year with annual subscriptions payable on 1st March.
+‘Pro-rata’ or similar discounts are not offered for part year membership.
+The current rates are shown below.

 In accordance with the rules of the Association, members who do not pay their renewal subscriptions by 1st June will be removed from the membership list and will incur a £15 rejoin fee in addition to the subscription fee.